 Sports

-- Soccer at 2 Cork City FC, St Anne's Park, Turners Cross T12 Y7D6.
-"The Rebel Army" were relegated in 2023 so they now play soccer in the League of Ireland First Division, the Republic's second tier.
-The playing season is March-Oct and matches are usually on Friday evenings.
+- Football: 2 Cork City FC, St Anne's Park, Turners Cross T12 Y7D6.
+"The Rebel Army" were relegated in 2023 but promoted straight back in 2024, so they again play soccer in the League of Ireland Premier Division, the Republic's to tier.
+The playing season is Feb-Nov and matches are usually on Friday evenings.
 Turner's Cross Stadium (capacity 7485) is 1.5 km south of city centre.
 Take a bus to Evergreen Road or walk; you may not walk on South Link Road.

 - Rugby Union, 15-a-side: Munster Rugby are one of the four Irish professional teams playing in the United Rugby Championship (formerly Pro14), the European (predominantly Celtic) league.
 Their usual home ground is in Limerick, but some home games are at Musgrave Park, capacity 8000 (also known as Irish Independent Park).
 Junior internationals are also held here.
 It's off Pearse Rd a mile south of the centre.